Prana-vvb/Bal.rs-Blog/README.md

 This feature enables the use of various configuration profiles without altering the original configuration.
 The desired profile can be specified through the CLI.<hr/>

 ## Technical Details
-> Note that this includes only the `lb.rs` file which contains the actual Load Balancing code.
+> Note that this section covers only the `lb.rs` file which contains the actual Load Balancing code.

 There are 3 key components of our Load Balancer:
 - **Listener**: Listens for incoming HTTP requests.